AchrafYndz/StrongToGymRun/README.md

 ## FAQ

-Help, it says it could not find a translation entry for [ExerciseName].
+### Help, it says it could not find a translation entry for [ExerciseName].
 What now?

 - Simply open the file `exercise_name_conversion.py` and add your exercise to the dictionary in following convention:
   ![](images/dictionary_screenshot.png)

-Help, my exercise does not exist in GymRun.
+### Help, my exercise does not exist in GymRun.
 What do I do?

-- Unfortunately, this is out of of my control.
-While you can add exercises into the GymRun app, the parser still won't recognize them.
-This is a mistake on GymRun's part.
-Your best bet would be to choose the closest exercise to it.
+- You can simply create a new exercise in the GymRun app.
+Just make sure you use the same name in the `name_conversion` dictionary.